nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Configuration

-Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):
+Certain properties of the application can be controlled (e.g app title, database file path) through the configuration file (default: `config.json`):